Tosinkuzzy/alx-higher_level_programming/0x02-python-import_modules/README.md

 The output should be the result of the addition of all arguments, followed by a new line You can cast arguments into integers by using int() (you can assume that all arguments can be casted into integers) Your code should not be executed when imported

+guillaume@ubuntu:~/0x02$ ./3-infinite_add.py
+0
+guillaume@ubuntu:~/0x02$ ./3-infinite_add.py 79 10
+89
+guillaume@ubuntu:~/0x02$ ./3-infinite_add.py 79 10 -40 -300 89
+-162
+guillaume@ubuntu:~/0x02$

+Last but not least, your program should also handle big numbers.
+And the good news is: if your program works for the above example, it will work for the following example: